On Ne Zha 2, Cultivation and The Grander Plan

 Jiang Ziya’s Release to Digital & Home Video for the 2021 Chinese New Year!

+Arriving in time for the upcoming Chinese New Year 2021 is Jiang Ziya (姜子牙)!
 This film is reverent for any year because of its themes about renewal.
-Though delayed from release last year because of the COVID-19 pandemic, I’ve been excited for this film for a long time.
+Though the COVID-19 pandemic delayed its release last year, I’ve been excited for this film for a long time.
 It finally screened in the fall of 2020.
-While it’s hard to say if the post-credits scene was made to update the work so it’d fit for the Autumn season, it certainly worked to keep the story current.
-My review and examination of the Mandarin language presentation can be found here.
+While it’s hard to say if the filmmakers updated the post-credits scene to fit the autumn release, it certainly succeeded in keeping the story current.

 Christopher Sabat‘s vocal performance is on par with Zheng Xi ’s own in the titular role, and the actresses are just as equally notable.
 The English voice actress (unlisted in the information I’ve obtained) for Daji is sweet, reminiscent of Zach Tyler Eisen‘s Ang from Avatar: The Last Airbender.
 In contrast, Morgan Garrett gives viewers a very sentai-style performance as Juiwei (Nine Tail).
 The purpose is no better or worse than in what viewers expect from watching an episode of Power Rangers, for example.

 It’s hard to say how the original dialogue and translated version holds as I couldn’t flip between tracks currently available and having a third, namely Cantonese (which I know).
-Thankfully this home release has both tracks available.
+Thankfully, this home release has both tracks available.
 The screener I saw only had the English track.
 I found most of the variation comes from what Ziya said when he was creating magik, and a little with his internal monologue and book-ending the tale.

 Continue reading “Jiang Ziya’s Release to Digital & Home Video for the 2021 Chinese New Year!”